- Latin America

 There is an infinity pool with views across the valley and pretty gardens to enjoy a leisurely afternoon.
 The accommodation is built on quite a steep incline and some of the rooms further away from the main lodge may not suit all guests.
 Please let us know if you would prefer a room closer to the main lodge.

-If you can bear to leave your wonderful room, you might choose to have an exciting night or two under canvas at a fly camp.
+If you can bear to leave your wonderful room, you might choose to have an exciting night or two under canvas at a fly camp (needs to be pre-booked and there is an additional set-up fee).

 Room 2 - Located between Room 1 and the main lodge.
 Amazing views from the bathroom; has a private deck; two large single beds.